 Many of us average Joes and Jills have complicated feelings around being photographed—I know I do.
 In this digital era of instant results, there are few among us who upon being photographed, don’t immediately attempt to exercise photo approval or at least a curatorial impulse.
-“Let me see, let me see,” we bark as we grab for the camera and scrutinize the image, wielding Anna Wintour-like control over camera angles and chin counts as if the photo was going to be on the cover of a magazine.
+“Let me see, let me see,” we bark as we grab for the camera and scrutinize the image, wielding Anna Wintour-like control over angles and chin counts as if the photo was going to be on the cover of a magazine.
 With no film or development costs, we know we can just keep snapping until we get the one shot where we achieve a version of ourselves that is, perhaps, less truthful and more aspirational.
-When it comes to pictures, I’m with Blanche Dubois: “I don’t want realism, I want magic!”

 This shocking photograph got me thinking that in forgetting my own rules I had paid a dear price.
 If you know you are going to be photographed with someone who won the genetic lottery, there are indeed, certain precautions one can take to ensure that the photograph that memorializes the meet-and-greet does not look like the picture above.
 Here are five easy ways to minimize RME:

 - Whenever possible put someone else next to Ricky Martin (or the “Ricky Martin person” in your photo).
 The other person will think you are being magnanimous when you are, in actual fact, protecting yourself.
 This fake gesture of kindness will dilute the effect, as the RME loses potency the farther away you stand from its source.
-In extreme cases such as posing with someone whose looks are as over-the-t0p as the phenomenon’s namesake, make an attempt to put two people between you.
+In extreme cases such as posing with someone whose looks are as over-the-top as the phenomenon’s namesake, make an attempt to put two people between you.
 I can’t stress the importance of distance.
 By the time the viewer’s eyes get to you the effect will be much less pronounced.

 - Wear sunglasses or tinted lenses.
 This serves the dual purpose of deflecting some of the RME in different directions, including, paradoxically, back toward the source, as well as giving you an aura of hipness that can circumvent some of the more obvious symptoms, such as a notable look of fear in your eyes.